qiboteam/qibocal/doc/source/tutorials/calibration.rst

 Flux tunable qubits
 -------------------

-For flux-tunable qubits it is also required to calibrate the sweetspot
+When dealing with flux tunable qubits it is important to also study how the qubit react when changing the magnetic flux.

-#.
-Resonator characterization:
-    #.
-Probing the resonator at high power
-    #.
-Estimate the readout amplitude through a punchout
-    #.
-Finding the dressed resonator frequency
-#.
-Qubit characterization
-    #.
-Finding the qubit frequency
-    #.
-Calibrating the qubit sweetspot
-    #.
-Calibration of :math:`\pi` pulse
-#.
-Build classification model for :math:`\ket{0}` and  :math:`\ket{1}`
+From the theory we know that by modifying the flux the qubit frequency will be modified.

+Usually the qubit it is place where it is most insesitive to a a change in flux, also know as ``sweetspot``.

+We can study the flux dependence of the qubit using the following runcard: